stryker-mutator/stryker-js/packages/stryker-typescript/README.md

 ## Load the plugins

-In order to use one of the `stryker-typescript` plugins it must be loaded into Stryker.
+In order to use one of the `stryker-typescript`'s plugins it must be loaded into Stryker.
 The easiest way to achieve this, is *not have a `plugins` section* in your config file.
 That way, all `node_modules` starting with `stryker-` will be loaded.

 If you do decide to choose specific modules, don't forget to add `'stryker-typescript'` to the list of plugins to load.